wodenx/Bodiless-JS/packages/bodiless-organisms/src/components/Menu/Refactor.md

 Here, the primary consideration is to separate schema from styling, and to provide defaults so that the most common use-cases require minimal configuration. which are currently site-level to the package.

+> Note: we need to preseve all existing design keys in the current breadcrumb
+> component

 - Remove
   [the pre-connected `Breadcrumbs` component](https://github.com/johnsonandjohnson/Bodiless-JS/blob/master/packages/bodiless-components/src/Breadcrumbs/Breadcrumbs.tsx#L312-L315)